Academic Research & Events

 Academic conferences have been sponsored or co-sponsored by the Center on a continuing basis since 1987.
 Many of the conferences have been documented in book form or in academic journals.

 The Center offers a $2,500 award for visiting scholars to conduct research on any aspect of Swedish-American history.
-One scholarship is awarded annually with applications due May 1.
+One scholarship is awarded annually.

 Since 1991, the annual O. Fritiof Ander Lecture Series has brought a prominent scholar in the field of immigration studies to give a lecture on the Augustana College campus.